Skip to content

 Custom HTTP Webhooks

-For any HTTP webhook source, the pattern is the same:
+For any source, the safe pattern is the same:

 1. Receive the webhook at your endpoint